Bundee Aki: British & Irish Lions

 On 6 May 2021, Aki was named in the squad for the 2021 British & Irish Lions tour to South Africa.

 He made his test debut on 7 August 2021 in the final test.
 South Africa won the final test 19–16 and the series by two games to one.
 He was selected for the 2025 British & Irish Lions tour to Australia and played a warm-up match before the tour at the Aviva Stadium in Dublin against Argentina, scoring the first try.
 However, the Lions ended up losing the game.

 Personal life

 Aki grew up and went to school with former Chiefs teammate Tim Nanai-Williams.

 Aki has five children and frequently highlights the importance his family has to him.
 Aki lives in Oranmore, a suburb of Galway city.

-On 16 September 2024, Aki was granted Irish citizenship.
+On 16 September 2024, Aki was granted Irish citizenship; he maintains dual citizenship.